Last updated: 11 Dec 2017

 Team & Partnerships

 Binance's CEO is Changpeng Zhao, who has a deep background in finance, trading, and blockchain technology.
 He is also the founder of BijieTech (company behind the underlying execution engine) as well as a co-founder of OKCoin (one of the largest Bitcoin exchanges in the world).
 The CMO is Yi He, one of the leading cryptocurrency experts in China and also a co-founder of OKCoin.
-They have a close partnership with the most promising blockchain protocol out of China, NEO smart economy (guide to buying NEO), headed by Da Hongfei (in fact, Binance offers fee-free withdrawal of NEO).
+They have a close partnership with the most promising blockchain protocol out of China, NEO smart economy (guide to buying NEO), headed by Da Hongfei (in fact, Binance offers fee-free withdrawal of NEO and GAS).
 Overall very strong team.

 Binance Coin (BNB)